danielzzz/node-ping/README.md

  * Cross platform config representation
  * @typedef {Object} PingConfig
  * @property {boolean} numeric - Map IP address to hostname or not
- * @property {number} timeout - Time duration for ping command to exit
+ * @property {number} timeout - Time duration, in seconds, for ping command to exit
  * @property {number} min_reply - Exit after sending number of ECHO_REQUEST
  * @property {boolean} v6 - Ping via ipv6 or not.
 Default is false
  * @property {string} sourceAddr - source address for sending the ping